karatelabs/karate/README.md

 For an advanced example, see: [`examples.feature`](karate-demo/src/test/java/demo/outline/examples.feature).

+### The Karate Way
+The limitation of the Cucumber `Scenario Outline:` seen above is that the number of rows in the `Examples:` is fixed.
+But take a look at how Karate can [loop over a `*.feature` file](#data-driven-features) for each object in a JSON array - which gives you dynamic data-driven testing, if you need it.
+For advanced examples, refer to some of the scenarios within this [demo](karate-demo): [`dynamic-params.feature`](karate-demo/src/test/java/demo/search/dynamic-params.feature#L70).

+Also see the option below, where you can data-drive an `Examples:` table using JSON.

-#### Dynamic Scenario Outline
+### Dynamic Scenario Outline
-You can even feed an `Examples` table from a JSON array, which is great for those situations where the table-content is dynamically resolved at run-time.
+You can feed an `Examples` table from a JSON array, which is great for those situations where the table-content is dynamically resolved at run-time.
 This capability is triggered when the table consists of a single "cell", i.e. there is exactly one row and one column in the table.
 Here is an example:

 ```cucumber
 Feature: scenario outline using a dynamic table